-7 Weird Things That Happen To Your Body When It's Cold Outside
+7 Weird Things Your Body Does When It's Cold

 I'm a born-and-raised New England girl, which surprises just about everyone when they find out, because despite my decades of conditioning, I still absolutely hate cold weather.
 It takes 20 minutes just to get the appropriate layers on to go outside, you have to carry tissues with you wherever you go because your nose will inevitably get runny, and there are plenty of other weird things your body does when it's cold out that makes frigid weather that much more unlikable.
 I don't know about you, but I'd much rather be sunning myself on a beach than shoveling my way out of a snowbank any day.

 If you live in a place that experiences the seasons, then you already know some of the effects different weather has on the body.
 In the fall, your sleep pattern can change, you can get exhausted from the heat in the summer, and the spring brings with it red eyes and scratchy throats.
 But the winter?
 Now that's a whole other beast entirely, and when the cold weather sets in, your body starts to do some strange things.

 Fall is long behind us, and spring is still months away, so get ready for these seven weird things your body does when it's cold, because it's going to be happening a lot now.
 Happy winter.

 One of your body's first lines of defense against the cold is reduced blood flow.
 When your body is confronted with cold air or cold water, your blood vessels constrict, limiting the amount of blood that flows to the skin's surface and redirecting it internally.
 What does this mean for your body?
 Your hands and feet will start to feel colder than the rest of you, but that's actually a good thing — it means that your body is losing less heat from your skin's surface, and instead is being conserved to protect your vital organs.
 No one likes frozen fingers, but you'd probably like hypothermia a whole lot less.

 2. You start to shiver